mdp/gibberish-aes/README.markdown

 This library is a quite old, and uses an older and non-authenticated cipher mode, CBC.
 There are better and more frequently maintained alternatives.
 Here are a couple that I would recommend:

 - [LibSodium](https://github.com/jedisct1/libsodium) is becoming a widely adopted library with a variety of languages supported including Ruby and JS.
 Example of a similar API in LibSodium.js - [mdp/gibberish-libsodium](https://github.com/mdp/gibberish-libsodium)
 - [Stanford's Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl) features OCB mode AES encryption along with authentication.
-Sopported on most modern browsers and in node.
+Supported on most modern browsers and in node.

 ----